At a glance

 Semimak is a meaningful break from QWERTY and a more opinionated modern path than the older mainstream alternatives.
 It can work extremely well for some people, but the fit is less universal by design.

 The point of Semimak is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if you want compatibility and predictable default habits.
 Move to Semimak only if you specifically want to evaluate its low-movement design and you are prepared to judge it with deliberate practice.